After a few years of blogging, I have some blogging tips to pass along.

 If Blogger doesn't like what you put up, they can take it down in the blink of an eye.
 This can be a disaster if your blog generates an income for you, so don't take that chance.

-If you want to blog professionally, I recommend using a provider like Siteground or LiquidWeb (I used LiquidWeb).
-If you decide to use Siteground, you can actually buy your domain name through them, too — eliminating a step!
+If you want to blog professionally, I recommend using a provider like Bluehost or LiquidWeb (I used LiquidWeb).
+If you decide to use Bluehost, you can actually buy your domain name through them, too — eliminating a step!
+Plus, they walk you through setting up your blog on WordPress.

-You can read more about starting a professional blog here or go here for step-by-step instructions on setting one up.
+You can read more about starting a professional blog here.

 Your Competition Isn't Always The Enemy